stasson/vue-mdc-adapter/components/dialog/README.md

 ### Custom validation logic

-You can use the `accept-disabled` property to prevent the dialog to close when the accept button is clicked.
+You can use the `accept-disabled` property to prevent the dialog from closing when the accept button is clicked.

 ```html